ibrod83/nodejs-web-scraper/readme.md

     const articles = [];//Holds all article objects.

-    const getPageObject = (pageObject) => {//This will create an object for each page, with "title", "story" and "image" properties(The names we chose for our scraping operations below) articles.push(pageObject)
+    const getPageObject =async (pageObject) => {//This will create an object for each page, with "title", "story" and "image" properties(The names we chose for our scraping operations below)

+        //Every hook supports async operations
+        await Promise.resolve()//Just demonstrating..

+        articles.push(pageObject)
     }